learning-zone/css-basics/README.md

 #### Q. How is responsive design different from adaptive design?
-Responsive design uses `CSS media queries` to change styles based on the target device such as display type, width, height, etc., and only one of these is necessary for the site to adapt to different screens.
+**Responsive design** uses `CSS media queries` to change styles based on the target device such as display type, width, height, etc., and only one of these is necessary for the site to adapt to different screens.

+Responsive doesn’t offer as much control as adaptive, but takes much less work to both build and maintain.
+Responsive layouts are also fluid and whilst adaptive can and do use percentages to give a more fluid feel when scaling, these can again cause a jump when a window is resized.

-Adaptive design, on the other hand, uses static layouts based on breakpoints which don’t respond once they’re initially loaded.
-Adaptive works to detect the screen size and load the appropriate layout for it – generally you would design an adaptive site for six common screen widths:
+**Adaptive design** uses static layouts based on breakpoints which don’t respond once they’re initially loaded.
+Adaptive works to detect the screen size and load the appropriate layout for it.
+Generally adaptive site uses six common screen widths:

 * 320 px
 * 480 px